cstewart-pivotal/abpg-pcf-101/labs/bind-and-scale.md

 ## Push the PCF Demo App

+### Edit the app manifest

 1) Download the [sample app](../resources/pcfdemo.zip).
 Copy the file to folder: `~/pcf-101`

 2) Extract the zip file to `~/pcf-101/pcfdemo`.

 This application contains a Java app that we will push.
 This app has a `manifest.yml` file where we set application metadata for Cloud Foundry to use.

 3) Edit the manifest.
 From the root directory of the *PCFDemo* app, open up the `manifest.yml` file in your favorite text editor.
 There are 2 values you'll need to replace in the manifest.
 Append your name to both the app `name` as well as to the `host`.
 See below for an example.
+Save manifest.

 ```
 ---